beamparticle/beamparticle/README.md

 The framework has the following components:

 * core - Set of utilities for running Erlang/OTP functions.
-* websocket - A simple websocket interface to train beampacket and tell it about functions.
+* websocket - A simple websocket interface to train beamparticle and tell it about functions.
 * https rest - A HTTPS REST interface, where the functions defined through the websocket interface are served